Tuesday, March 14, 2017

 Review

 Following the successful release of The Magnificent Seven in 1960, director John Sturges adapted Paul Brickhill's novel THE GREAT ESCAPE to become one of 1963's top-grossing movies.
 Based on the author's tragic experience in World War II, he was involved in a massive escape attempt devised by his fellow prisoners-of-war (POWs).
 Many celebrated it as one of the greatest war movies of all time.
 I remember seeing it on pay TV when shown on the now-defunct Movie Greats channel.
 It introduced me to Steve McQueen, one of the greatest actors ever.
-Its famous motorcycle chase scene is what got me into seeing the film.
+Its famous motorcycle chase scene is what made me watch the film.
 I have waited to see this milestone film again that keeps the old-fashioned edge-of-the-seat experience.
 THE GREAT ESCAPE was shot on location in Germany with elaborate set pieces and contained some historical accuracy.

 The cast featured actors like McQueen, Richard Attenborough, James Garner, Charles Bronson, James Coburn and Donald Pleasence.
 Each actor pulled through their stellar performances, like McQueen, who has a daredevil persona and likes to take risks in acting.
 Coburn, an American actor, surprises Australian film-goers that he can play a character with an Aussie accent.
 The background music by Elmer Bernstein was tremendously combining the score with the film's tragedy and cleverness.